hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-delete-letsencrypt-domain admin acme.com yes

-The function turns off letsencrypt SSL support for a domain.
+This function turns off letsencrypt SSL support for a domain.

 *******************************************************************